 * RIM shares surge 14 pct on new product optimism

 NEW YORK, Nov 23 (Reuters) - U.S. stock index futures gained modestly Friday ahead of an abbreviated session on Wall Street, on signs of progress in talks about releasing aid to Greece, and with the U.S. retail sector in focus as the holiday shopping season begins.

-* Euro zone finance ministers, the IMF and European Central Bank failed earlier this week to agree on how to get the country’s debt down to a sustainable level and will have a third try at resolving the issue on Monday.
+Euro zone finance ministers, the IMF and European Central Bank (ECB) failed earlier this week to agree on how to get the country’s debt down to a sustainable level and will have a third attempt at resolving the issue on Monday.

-* Shares of Research in Motion surged in premarket trading on optimism surrounding the company’s soon-to-be-launched BlackBerry 10 devices that will vie against Apple’s iPhone and Android-based smartphones.
+Shares of Research in Motion surged in premarket trading on optimism about its soon-to-be-launched BlackBerry 10 devices that will vie against Apple’s iPhone and Android-based smartphones.
 RIM was up 11.8 percent at $11.47, after earlier climbing more than 14 percent.